Permatemp: Legal changes

 As a result of the legal and tax rulings, human resources organizations at many companies changed their policies towards temporary employees.
 Microsoft, for example, decreed that an individual could not be a temp for more than 364 days, and that individuals must be separated from Microsoft for more than 100 days between temporary assignments with the company.
 Other companies have created policies stating that temporary workers can be assigned to only specific projects that last just a few months.
 Individuals are often prohibited from taking back-to-back assignments within an agency client company.

 When a company requires a break in service of its permatemps, the result is often that those employees regularly cycle between two companies instead of having back-to-back assignments.
 Other permatemps plan for personal breaks and simply use the time as vacation.
 In most cases, they are eligible for unemployment insurance as long as they nominally look for work.
 This form of permatemping may be attractive to those not wanting a steady, full-time, or year-round position, or not wanting to be committed to one position or one employer.

 Another arrangement to avoid long-term serial temporary assignments is to "in-source" the work to be done, and not the position that does the work.
 In this arrangement, a company does not hire a staffing firm to fill a position, but rather hires it to do the work.
 The staffing firm still must hire the permatemp to do the work, still on-site at the corporation.

 Some of these alternative arrangements barely differ from the pre-Vizcaino format for permatemping.
 Laws and legal rulings continue to define the permatemp-employee relationship.
 The IRS continues to warn many companies they may owe employment taxes for their temporary workers and employee lawsuits over temping repeat the same arguments.

 Due to the 365-day rule, high value contractors (typically in IT) who choose to accept the risk of not receiving benefits and of contract termination in exchange for higher hourly rates are forced out of standard business relationships.
 This causes problems for both the contractor, who must continually move to new companies, and for the company, which must retrain and familiarize a new contractor with business rules and infrastructure.

-Job stability

-Some permatemps also disagree on the effectiveness of lawsuits and new laws to regulate hiring.

-Other critics note that the constant job turnover mandated by human resources department policies has the effect of increasing the unemployment rate, which has led to wage deflation in fields with large numbers of permatemps.

-In the wake of employee lawsuits, most companies have not increased hiring of staff in positions typically held by permatemps.
-In fact, rather than risk lawsuits, many firms have decided not to hire within their own country at all, instead turning work formerly done by their pools of permatemps over to outsourcing firms in other countries.